Lycée Français Prins Henrik: History

+In 2023, a move was made into new buildings at Rolighedsvej 39, 1868 Frederiksberg.

 Student body

 In 2011 the school had over 700 students from 40 countries.
 In 2014, the school had 800 students.
 Students take part in the decision making at the school thanks to the Student Council.
 Students are elected to seat at the council for a two-year mandate.
-The former Vice-President of the Student Council was Capucine Ratier, until 2020.
 This shows that students at this Lycée are pushed to implicate themselves as much as possible in the betterment of society.